What You Need To Know?

 After treatment, you may need bandages for several days on part or all of the skin that was treated.

-You'll need to avoid the sun for several months after a chemical peel since your new skin will be fragile.
+You'll need to avoid the sun for few days after a chemical peel since your new skin will be fragile.